AlmirMBH/eloquent-model-cloner/README.md

     }
 ```

-The 'replicate' method is a Laravel method from Illuminate\Database\Eloquent\Model, and it is used to clone the model
+The `replicate` method used in the trait is a Laravel method from Illuminate\Database\Eloquent\Model, and it is used to
-itself.
+clone the Eloquent models.
 It has a number of methods and some of them are used in this trait.

-The 'duplicate' method is used to clone the model and its relations.
-The 'duplicate' method accepts an optional array of
+The `duplicate` method is used to clone the model and its relations.
+The `duplicate` method accepts an optional array of
 relations to clone.
-If no relations are specified, the method will not clone any of the relations the model has.
+If no relations are specified in a model (`$cloneableRelations`), the method will not clone any of the
+relations the model has.

 ## Important notes